robang74/redfishos/README.md

 ### Useful documentation

-* [Sony Xperia flashing guide](forum/knowhow/flashing-tools-for-Xperia-phones.md) - Some pratical knowledge about flashing tools.
+* [Sony Xperia flashing guide](forum/knowhow/flashing-tools-for-Xperia-phones.md) - Some practical knowledge about flashing tools.

 * [Quick First Setup Guide](forum/quick-first-setup-guide.md) - A step-by-step guide for the first setup after SFOS flashing.

-* [Quick Start Quide](forum/quick-start-guide.md) - An end-users step-by-step guide for a quick start with SailFish OS.
+* [Quick Start Guide](forum/quick-start-guide.md) - An end-users step-by-step guide for a quick start with SailFish OS.

 * [SFOS install on Xperias](https://gitlab.com/Olf0/sailfishX) - A guide for installing SailFish OS on Sony Xperias by Olf0.

 * [de-google](https://github.com/robang74/degoogle) - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.

 * [Awesome SFOS](https://github.com/robang74/awesome-sailfishos) - A curated list of awesome Sailfish OS resources.

 * [Equivalents in SFOS](https://github.com/robang74/equivalentsinsailfish): A list of Android apps and their Sailfish equivalents.

 * [FAQ for SFOS porting guide](https://github.com/robang74/hadk-faq) - A collection of knowledge about HADK guide.

 * [SFOS community forum know-how](./forum/README.md) - A collection of yet un-organised posts and documents.

-* [SFOS rootfs integrity check](4.5.0.21/README.md) - An analisys about how to keep root filesystem changes under control.
+* [SFOS rootfs integrity check](4.5.0.21/README.md) - An analysis about how to keep root filesystem changes under control.

 ---